mediachain/mediachain/docs/testnet.md

 ```

 Make sure you have a recent pip, at least 8.x.
 If `pip --version` reports a lower version,
 you can update pip with itself: `pip install -U pip`.
+You should also use a [virtualenv](https://virtualenv.pypa.io/en/stable/userguide/)

 You will also need to [install IPFS](https://ipfs.io/docs/install/) and
 run `ipfs daemon`.